Lucyw09/BrowneFellowship_2024/README.md

 Welcome to my GitHub Repository for the Browne Leadership Fellowship.

 Hello, I'm Lucy!
 I was accepted into the Browne Leadership Fellowship at the University of Pittsburgh - School of Social Work in November 2023.
 I was placed with Assemble, located in Garfield, PA.
 At Assemble, I worked as a teacher with the Summer Camp programming for grades 1-9.
-I lead and co-taught lessons, prepared supplies for guest expert lessons, and helped re-organize and clean the studio space as the space transitioned from the Afterschool and Saturday Crafternoon programming to Summer Camp and Queer Craft Night.
+I led and co-taught lessons, prepared supplies for guest expert lessons, and volunteered at various off-site events, including an installation at the Carnegie Museum of Art!

-At the end of the fellowship, each of the fellows had to organize a poster highlighting my experiences in our paired neighborhood.
+At the end of the Fellowship, each of the Fellows had to organize a poster highlighting my experiences in our paired neighborhood.

 This is Repository contains all the data I used and code I wrote for my fall poster presentation and more!
 The code related to my poster presentation was solely for streamlining the data visualization.